aol/micro-server/micro-log4j/readme.md

 ```
 # Configuring Log4jRootLoggerChecker

+This is a scheduled job that periodically enforces a specified log level.
+For example, you can be sure that any attempt at changing the log level to DEBUG or TRACE via a Rest call is purely temporary and will be reset to INFO by the checker.

 Log4jRootLoggerChecker can be configured by setting the following properties in application.properties, instance.properties or via the Microserver annotation

      log4j.root.logger.checker.active: (e.g. true | false)